 In this simple scene from Russian Ridge, California, the drama was all in my mind.
-I know that the Pacific Ocean got its name when Ferdinand Magellan passed through the Straits of Magellan and into the relative calmness of the ocean beyond, but here I was rewriting history in my head.
-As someone who moved from Florida to San Francisco, it's hard for me to imagine that anyone considers the Pacific calm.
-However, unlike the Atlantic in Florida, many of my chances to glimpse the Pacific come from mountaintops.
-From up here, where you can't make out the swells and breakers, the sea looks as tranquil as an alpine lake.
-Even though I know it's incorrect, I imagined that the Pacific Ocean got its name when the early land-based explorers ascended these coastal mountains and got their first glimpse of the ocean, from up high.
-It's the only place where I can see the Pacific as "calm."
+I used to wonder how the Pacific, which means calm, got it’s name.
+As someone who moved from Florida to San Francisco, it’s hard to imagine why anyone considers this ocean calm.
+I’ve since learned that the Pacific Ocean got its name when Ferdinand Magellan passed through the Straits of Magellan in South America, where the Pacific is calmer than the Atlantic.
+But before that, I had a different hypothesis.
+Unlike the Atlantic in Florida, most of my chances to glimpse the Pacific come from mountaintops.
+From up here, you can’t make out the swells and breakers, the sea looks as tranquil as an alpine lake.
+I used to wonder if the Pacific Ocean got its name when early land-based explorers ascended these coastal mountains and got their first glimpse of the ocean, from up high.
+It’s the only place where I can see the Pacific as “calm.”